 Trump seeks Pakistan's cooperation for Afghan peace talks with Taliban in letter to PM Khan

-Prime Minister Imran Khan on Monday said he has received a letter from US President Donald Trump seeking Islamabad's assistance in the Afghan peace process, reported DawnNewsTV.
+Prime Minister Imran Khan on Monday received a letter from US President Donald Trump seeking Islamabad's "assistance and facilitation in achieving a negotiated settlement of the Afghan war", said the Ministry of Foreign Affairs in a statement.

+"President Trump has also acknowledged that the war had cost both USA and Pakistan," the statement added.
+"He has emphasised that Pakistan and USA should explore opportunities to work together and renew partnership."

+The ministry "welcomed" the US decision for negotiations, noting that "Pakistan has always advocated a political settlement to end war in Afghanistan".

+"Pakistan reiterates its commitment to play a facilitation role in good faith," the statement reads.
+"Peace and stability in Afghanistan remains a shared responsibility."

-Information Minister Fawad Chaudhry confirmed the same to Reuters, saying: "President Trump has written a letter.
+Information Minister Fawad Chaudhry also confirmed Trump's letter to Reuters, saying: "President Trump has written a letter.
 He has asked for Pakistan's cooperation to bring the Taliban into talks."

-The prime minister, in a meeting with journalists, said that he had received the letter earlier today.
+Trump's letter was first talked about by the prime minister in a meeting with journalists earlier in the day.

-In the letter, he said, Trump has asked Pakistan to play its role in the peace talks which seek to end the 17-year war in Afghanistan.
+In the letter, the PM said, Trump has asked Pakistan to play its role in the peace talks which seek to end the 17-year war in Afghanistan.

 This is the first direct communication between the two leaders since Imran Khan assumed power in August.